 Once the whole surface of your pumpkin is covered and dry, paint at least one more thick layer of Mod Podge over everything.

 To give your pumpkins a glamorous look, you can gold leaf the stems.

-In all honesty, I have gold leafed a few things in my life, but these stems gave me a run for my money.
+In all honesty, I have gold-leafed a few things in my life, but these stems gave me a run for my money.
 It just did not want to stick to the plastic stems!

-I am going to say these stems are covered in gold leaf because they are, but most of what you see is gold acrylic painted I used to touch up in between and over the gold leaf.
+I am going to say these stems are covered in gold leaf because they are, but most of what you see is gold acrylic paint I used to touch up in between and over the gold leaf.

 Despite the stems not fully cooperating, I am super happy with the outcome!

-Aren’t they just the cutest pumpkins you have ever seen??
+Aren’t they just the cutest pumpkins you have ever seen?